rizzapardales/Redesign_PLM_CRS/README.md

 # Redesign PLM CRS

 This website has no backend and is simply a front end.
 By clicking the login button, the user can access the website without having to enter their username or password.
-Additionally, this website already includes a permanent record of students as an illustration of the website's layout.
+Additionally, this website already includes a permanent record of student as an illustration of the website's layout.

 **Here is the link of the website:** https://rizzapardales.github.io/Redesign_PLM_CRS/